andersfischernielsen/Munchkin-Short-Rules/RULES.md

 ### Starting the Game
 - If you have any cards in your hand that are either race or class cards, play them immediately and gain their abilities.
 - If you have any item cards and want to equip them you can also do so now.
 - Roll the dice.
-Decide whether the player with the lowest or highest number starts.
+Decide who starts from the die rolls.

 ### Kick Open the Door
- - Draw a card from the "door pile".
+ - Draw a card from the door deck.
- - If it's a monster - fight it, then your turn ends.
+ - If it's a monster - fight it.
+Then your turn ends.
  - If it's a curse - it hits you.
-Then read below.
+Then Look For Trouble or Loot the Room.
- - Any other card - it's yours.
-Put it in your hand.
-Then read below.
+ - If it's any other card - put it in your hand.
+Look For Trouble or Loot the Room.

 ### Look For Trouble or Loot the Room
-If you did not fight a monster, choose one of these option:
+If you did not fight a monster, choose one of these options:

-#### Look For Trouble
-Choose to play a monster you hav in your hand and fight it for levels and treasure.
+ - **Look For Trouble:** Choose to play a monster you hav in your hand and fight it for levels and treasure.
-#### Loot the Room
-Choose to loot the "room" you entered and draw another card from the door pile.
+ - **Loot the Room:** Choose to loot the "room" you entered and draw another card from the door pile.
 Keep it in your hand.

 ### Charity
 When your turn ends, you must have no more than five cards in your hand.
-If you have more, choose:
+If you have more, choose to:
  - Play cards until you're down to five (curses, items etc.)
  - Give cards to the lowest level player until you're down to five cards.
 If you're the lowest level player, discard cards until you're down to five.

 ## Combat
  - If your level plus bonuses add up to more than the monster, you win.
-You only get level(s) from **killing** monster(s).
+You only get level(s) from **killing** monster(s), not making them disappear etc.
- - If you and the monster are tied, or the monster has more, you lose.
+ - If you and the monster are tied, or the monster has more than you, you lose.
 Ask for help, or try to run away.
- - If more monsters are in the battle, their total strength counts.
-You can defeat one and try to Run Away from the other.
+ - If more monsters are in the battle, beat their total strength.
+You can defeat one and try to Run Away from the other, though.

 ### Asking For Help
  - Only one player can help you if you cannot defeat a monster by yourself.